yamada-lab/GastrectomyGC_Microbiome/README.md

 ```bash
 qsub -cwd ./Data_Analysis/SparCC_corr.sh <Species/genus_relative abundance table> <List of selected species/genus>
 ```
-After the calculations, the results were visualized using [igraph R packages](https://igraph.org/r/) and the script were available here `insert the script`
+After the calculations, the results were visualized using [igraph R packages](https://igraph.org/r/) and the script were available in `./Data_Analysis/SparCC-Network.R`
 *

-## Command options for other tools

-## Figure guide
+## Figure and Tables script's guide
+### Figure
+- Fig 1: